kpa39l/gelonet/README.md

 # gelonet
-This is a ptoject for a local IT sphere information site
+This is a project for a local IT sphere information site